sveltevietnam/sveltevietnam.dev/CONTRIBUTING.md

 ### Feature Request

 If you have an idea and don't know where to start yet, consider [opening a discussion][github.discussions] first.
 If you have a PR ready as your proposed implementation, you can [create an issue][github.issues] and a PR that references it.

-## Development
+## Code

 Follow the guidelines at [DEVELOPMENT].